1Department of Experimental and Clinic Medicine, Section of Psychiatry, University of Pisa, 56100 Pisa, Italy.

 Patients may present labile mood, with a wide range of emotions including anxiety, low or euphoric mood, irritability, apathy or changes in behaviour including agitation/restlessness alternating with episodes of somnolence.

-Perceptual disturbances are also common, including misinterpretations, illusions or hallucinations (visual and autidotory) and delusions (often pertaining to hallucinations).
-During the unresponsive phase, patients have been referred to as catatonic with features involving purposeless motor activity, extreme negativism, bizzarre posturing, grimacing, mutism, echolalia, and echopraxia.
+Perceptual disturbances are also common, including misinterpretations, illusions or hallucinations (visual and auditory) and delusions (often pertaining to hallucinations).
+During the unresponsive phase, patients have been referred to as catatonic with features involving purposeless motor activity, extreme negativism, bizarre posturing, grimacing, mutism, echolalia, and echopraxia.

 It has been hypothesized that in a proportion of patients diagnosed as bipolar or psychotic disorders, autoantibodies may be present during an earlier developmental period resulting in a gradual and chronic exposure to NMDA-R hypofunction.
 Because of the similarities in symptom presentation, the possible role of autoimmunity in bipolar- and psychotic-spectrum disorders seems to represent a promising direction for future research.

 Many evidences suggest a role of inflammatory mediators and immune dysregulations in the pathogenesis of psychiatric disorders such as BD,[7,55,56] schizophrenia, depression, and Alzheimer’s disease.